top of page

 Church of the Second Fall

-A very stylish monument in Monument 31 is Saint Veronica's Chapel (Kaplica Świętej Weroniki), Monument 31.
+A very stylish monument in Monument 31 is Saint Veronica's Chapel (Kaplica Świętej Weroniki).
 Saint Veronica (Koinē Greek: Βερενίκη, Vereníky) gave him Jesus her veil when Jesus was carrying the cross so that he could wipe his forehead.
 Jesus accepted the offer, and when he returned the veil the image of his face was miraculously captured on it.
 The resulting relic became known as the Sudarium, as depicted in the statue.
 The Gospel does not have any mention of Veronica though.

 Saint Veronica's Chapel